Waimana

 Waimana is a rural valley in the Whakatāne District and Bay of Plenty Region of New Zealand's North Island.
 It is located in the northern Te Urewera.
-Waimana River, originally known as Tauranga River, runs through the valley, joining the Ohinemataroa River one kilometre south-west of Tāneatua.
+Waimana River, originally known as Tauranga River, running through the valley, joining the Ohinemataroa River one kilometre south-west of Tāneatua.

 History and culture

 European settlement

 The Waimana settlement is based around a wide, straight main road, dating back to its heyday before motor vehicles were introduced and goods roads were opened to other towns.

 The Waimana-Nukuhou North Memorial Hall was opened on the main road in 1953.
 A plaque above the fireplace in the hall lists two local men who died in World War I and 17 local men in World War II.
 A display board near the fireplace names the 12 local men who served in World War I, the 74 local men in served in World War II, and the 36 ex-servicemen who moved to the district after 1945.

 A framed bronze plaque was erected at the entrance to the hall in 1964, commemorating "the original pioneers of the Waimana settlement from 2nd Sept 1907 to 28th Sept 1909" with a list of 27 names.

 The Waimana Gorge Road was partially closed in early July 2019 after part of the road was blocked by a slip.
 It was completely closed in early August due to heavy rain.
 The slip was cleared and the road was fully reopened later that month.